DefinitelyNotDevan/BSE_Portfolio/index.md

 - I eventually figured out the accelerometer could not be on the same column as the Arduino Micro
 - With this project, I have learned about how every part of my project is important
 - The Bluetooth modules are needed to make it wireless
-- The Arduino's are needed to send and receive information from the Bluetooth modules and from the code
+- The Arduino's are needed to send and receive information from the Bluetooth modules and the code
 - The accelerometer is needed to send its outputs to the Arduino
 - And the Motor Board is needed to calculate the polarity of the motors and send commands to the motors
 - In the future, I want to learn all about how my project works down to every last wire